rss logo

 Firewall Server (Optional)

-I will show here nftables rules that I use to protect the server.
+Here I'll show the nftables rules I use to protect the server.

 Ports used

-• The ports used by NFS and Kerberos services are the following:
+• The ports used by the NFS and Kerberos services are:

 Service TCP UDP